juj/wasm_webgpu/README.md

 into your project, then `#include "lib_webgpu.h"` in your code to access the API, and compile in `lib_webpgu.cpp` and link with `--js-library /absolute/path/to/lib_webgpu.js` on the Emscripten command line to include the code.
 See the provided [CMakeLists.txt](https://github.com/juj/wasm_webgpu/blob/master/samples/CMakeLists.txt) for example usage.

+For your convenience, a forward declaration header is also provided, and can be included with `#include "lib_webgpu_fwd.h"`.

 ## Implementation Status